 - Washington County District Court (Charlestown, Hopkinton, Narragansett, New Shoreham, South Kingstown, Richmond, Westerly)

-Substance-impaired driving is illegal and dangerous, and Rhode Island takes impaired driving very seriously.
+Substance-impaired driving is illegal and dangerous, and Rhode Island takes drunk driving very seriously.
 You can lose your driving privileges, which hinders your freedom and your ability to get to work.
 You’ll also have to pay fines and restitution to anyone whose property or person has been damaged as a result of your impaired driving.
 It is therefore in your best interests to fight against being convicted and to keep your driver’s license with the help of an experienced and dedicated Rhode Island DUI attorney.